haseeb-heaven/ChatGPT-Plugins-List/README.md

 The data is available in Table format and is stored in `plugins.md` file.

 # How to search for plugins ?
-You can use the `script.py` file to search for plugins.
+- You can use the `script.py` file to search for plugins.</br>
-Run the script using python using command `python script.py` and then enter the name of the plugin you want to search for.
+- Run the script using python using command `python script.py` and then enter the name of the plugin you want to search for.</br>
-Example: `python script.py 'Weather'` - to search for plugins related to weather.
+- Example: `python script.py 'Weather'` to search for plugins related to weather.</br>
-Example: `python script.py 'Weather' 'Jobs'` - to search for plugins related to weather and Jobs.
+- Example: `python script.py 'Jobs'`to search for plugins related to Jobs.</br>

 ## Plugins in data table format.
 | Plugin Name | Plugin Description |